2. Set up your project locally¶

 web_1 | Watching for file changes with StatReloader

-Open the project in your web browser by visiting http://127.0.0.1:8000, where you should see the default Django success page.
+Open the application in your web browser by visiting http://127.0.0.1:8000, where you should see the default Django success page.

-Notice above that although the the Django runserver is running on port 80, the project is accessible on port 8000.
-The
+Notice above that although the Django runserver is running on port 80, the application is accessible on port 8000.
+The docker-compose.yml configuration file is responsible for this port-mapping.

 If you amend or even just save any Python file in the Django project, the runserver will reload the Python modules and restart.

 2.6.
-Add a start-up instruction to the Dockerfile
+Add a start-up instruction to the Dockerfile#

 Docker Compose is only used locally, not in our cloud deployments.
 Moreover, the Django runserver that we’re using here is fine for local development but unsuitable for use in production.
 For production, we will use uWSGI (uWSGI is a WSGI gateway server for Python).